jcheron/phalcon-jquery/README.md

 ##What's Phalcon-jquery ?
 phalcon-jquery is a PHP library for the Phalcon framework : a Phalcon PHP wrapper for JQuery and UI components (JQuery UI and Twitter Bootstrap).

-The library can be inserted as a service in **$di** object, and allows the generation of JQuery scripts in Phalcon controllers while respecting the MVC design patern.
+Using the dependency injection, the jQuery object can be injected into the **$dl** object, allowing for the generation of jQuery scripts in Phalcon controllers, respecting the MVC design pattern.

 ##Requirements/Dependencies